mariotalavera/aws_big_data_cert/amazon_kinesis.md

 ## Kinesys Producer SDK - PutRecords(s)

+* APIs that are used are Putrecords (one) and PutRecords (many)
+* PutRecors uses batching and increases throughout => less HTTP Requests
+* ProvisionedThroughoutExceeded if we go over the limits.
+* AWS Mobile SDK: Andrid, IOS, etc...
+* Use Case: low throughput, higher latency, simple API, AWS Lambda
+* Managed AWS sources for Kinesis Data Streams
+  * CloudWatch Logs
+  * AWS IoT
+  * Kinesis Data Analytics

 ## AWS Kinesis API - Exceptions

+* ProvisionedThroughputExceeded Exceptions
+  * Happens when sending more data (exceeding MB/s or TPS for any shard)
+  * Make sure you don't have a hot shard (such as your partition key is bad and yoo much data goes to that partition)

+* Solution
+  * Retries with backoff
+  * Increase shards (scaling)
+  * Ensure your partition key is a good one

 ## Kinesis Produer Library (KPL)

+* Easy to use and highli configurable C++/Java library
+* Used for building high performance, long running producres
+* Automated and configurable retry mechanism
+* Synchronous or Asynchronous API (better performance for async)
+* Submits metrics to CloudWatch for monitoring
+* Batching (both urned on by default) - increase throughout, decrease cost
+  * Collect - Records and Write multiple shards in the same PutRecords API call
+  * Aggregate - incresed latency
+    * Capability to store multiple records in one record (go over 1000 records per second limit)
+    * Increase payload size and improve throughut (maximize 1 MB/s limit)
+* Compression must be implemented by the user
+* KPL Records must be de-coded with KCL or special helper library

 ## Kinesis Producer Library (KPL) Batching